Built to Finish Strong on Exit

 The Founder Factor

-The single largest valuation risk in most private companies is entrepreneur dependency.
+The single largest valuation risk in most private companies is entrepreneur or owner dependency.

-When sales, key relationships, and decision-making sit with one individual, the business is not an asset.
-It is employment.
+When sales, key relationships, and decision-making sit with the owner, the business is not an easily transferrable asset.

 Built to EXIT companies look different: